williameclee/slepian_ulmo/README.md

 - `GeoDomain`: A class that supports a few new methods that make fetching vertices and defining file names easier.

+### Projection of other fields to Slepian functions
+The CSR GRACE mascon data (all components), various GIA models, and the sea-level fingerprints (all components) are natively supported to be projected to Slepian functions.
+The functions are:

+- `gia2plmt`: The geoid deformation due to GIA is projected to SH coefficients.
+- `gia2slept`: The geoid deformation due to GIA is projected to Slepian coefficients.
+This and the above function replace `correct4gia` from slepian_delta.
+- `mascon2plmt`: The CSR GRACE mascon data is projected to Slepian coefficients.
+- `mascon2slept`: The CSR GRACE mascon data is projected to Slepian coefficients.
+- `slf2plmt`: The sea-level fingerprints are projected to SH coefficients.
+- `slf2slept`: The sea-level fingerprints are projected to Slepian coefficients.

 ### Modifications to functions from other packages

 The following functions have also been modified (mainly to support `GeoDomain`), and can probably safely replace the original functions: